Pharasmanes I: Life

 As allies of Rome, his brother Mithridates was installed as king of Armenia by Roman emperor Tiberius, who invaded Armenia in 35.
 When the Parthian prince Orodes, son of Artabanus II of Parthia, attempted to dispossess Mithridates of his newly acquired kingdom, Pharasmanes led a large Iberian army and defeated the Parthians in a pitched battle (Tacitus, Annals. vi.
 32–35).
 Pharasmanes personally smashed Orod's helmet with one blow: Orod galloped off, and the rumours of his death demoralized the Parthians.

 Around 52, Pharasmanes instigated his son, Rhadamistus, whose ambitious and aspiring character began to give him umbrage, to make war upon his uncle Mithridates, and supported him in his enterprise.
 After a short reign, Rhadamistus was in turn expelled by the Parthians in 55, and took refuge again in his father's dominions.
 The Romans had expressed their displeasure at the proceedings of Rhadamistus, and in order to curry their favor, Pharasmanes put his son to death.
-Pharasmanes was apparently succeeded by Mithridates (Mihrdat) I.
+Pharasmanes was apparently succeeded by Mihrdat I.

 Family

 At an unknown date, Pharasmanes married an unnamed Armenian princess of the Artaxiad dynasty.
 She was the daughter of the Artaxiad Armenian monarchs Tigranes IV and his sister-wife Erato.
-His Armenian wife bore him three sons: Mithridates I (Mihrdat), Rhadamistus, and Amazaspus (Amazasp), who is known from the Epigram of Amazaspos found in Rome.
+His Armenian wife bore him three sons: Rhadamistus, Mihrdat I, and Amazaspus (Amazasp), who is known from the Epigram of Amazaspos found in Rome.